cockroachdb/docs/v2.1/cost-based-optimizer.md

 <span class="version-tag">New in v2.1:</span> The cost-based optimizer seeks the lowest cost for a query, usually related to time.

-In version 2.1, CockroachDB's new **cost-based optimizer is enabled by default**.
+In versions 2.1 and later, CockroachDB's **cost-based optimizer is enabled by default**.
 In versions prior to v2.1, a heuristic planner was used to generate query execution plans.
 The heuristic planner will only be used in the following cases:

 - If your query uses functionality that is not supported by the cost-based optimizer
 - If you explicitly [turn off the cost-based optimizer](#how-to-turn-the-optimizer-off)